 EHS by default disables the Settings app (

-com.android.settings) when the device is in User Mode.
-This prevents the "BT Pairing Utility" (accessible in User Mode) from enabling Bluetooth and pairing with devices.
+com.android.settings) when the device is in User Mode or Admin mode.
+This prevents the "BT Pairing Utility" from enabling Bluetooth and pairing with devices.
 For organizations that wish to allow this capability, EHS offers a means of enabling Bluetooth control while restricting access to most other Settings panel features.

 - Enable the Settings app using the Enable/Disable Apps feature.